-Hi, I'm Manilo!
-I'm a producer and DJ based in South Florida.
-I have 7+ years of experience doing what I love the most; producing music and DJing.
-I've been blessed with opportunities to open for Gunna, Bryce Vine, lovelytheband, 3OH!3, and other great artists.
+Hey, I'm Manilo.
+I'm a producer and DJ based in sunny South Florida, with over 8 years of experience doing what I love.
+I've been blessed with opportunities to perform and open for Gunna, Bryce Vine, lovelytheband, 3OH!3, and other great artists.
 I was amazed to see my song "Minute" gather over 2.5 million views on TikTok!

-Please feel free to shoot me a message if you have any questions!
+Please shoot me a message if you have any questions.

-You're welcome to check out all of my work on Spotify and connect with me on Instagram!
+Feel free to check out all of my work on Spotify, Apple Music, Soundcloud, and Instagram

 Interview with Manilo